 Osamu highlighted the restructuring of the GEO Water tasks, noting that Rick Lawford is supporting this process alongside a new GEOSEC person for water.
 He noted that they are considering consolidating multiple tasks into a smaller number of integrated tasks.
 AquaWatch (focused on water quality issues) has been added as a relevant Community of Practice, alongside the existing IGWCO CoP.
 There has been slow progress on the SBA Requirements task GD-08.

 A draft implementation plan has been developed for the SDG task GI-18.
 GEOSEC is working on external interfaces like statistical agencies as national users of SDG info.
-GEO has joined the UN INter-agency Expert Group on the SDG indicators framework.
+GEO has joined the UN Inter-agency Expert Group on the SDG indicators framework.
 Progress will be reported to GEO-XIII Plenary.

-Stephen Briggs (ESA) stressed the increased activity on the SDG front, and noted that there seems to be continued confusion around both CEOS and GEO Water Strategies.
+Stephen Briggs (ESA) stressed the increased activity on the SDG front, and noted that there seems to be continued confusion around both CEOS and GEO Water Strategies and there is a pressing need to integrate our activities with respect to water.

 GEO Programme Board Report

 Jonathon Ross (CEO) provided a status update from the GEO Programme Board (PB), noting that its key roles are providing stewardship of the GEO Work Programme, and being proactive in ensuring cross coordination between tasks.
-CEOS is represented by Stephen, Ivan Petiteville, and Jonathon.
+CEOS is represented by Stephen Briggs, Ivan Petiteville, and Jonathon Ross.

-Jonathon noted that so far the PB has so far taken the approach of trying to lift the standard of tasks and proposals gradually, for example in some cases governance arrangements for proposals are left to be determined.
+Jonathon noted that so far, the PB has taken the approach of trying to lift the standard of tasks and proposals gradually, for example, in some cases governance arrangements for proposals are left to be determined.
 There is a need to monitor extent to which ‘cross cutting’ topics (e.g. climate, capacity building) are addressed.
 He noted that there has been some confusion around the designation of Flagships.
+He noted that the terrestrial in situ field needs intervention and attention (e.g. more Trust Fund investment) and increased involvement of the existing players.
+Unlike land, Jonathon reminded that ocean, atmosphere and space observations are supervised respectively by GOOS, WMO and CEOS/CGMS.